 Students are expected to purchase/obtain all the listed materials for all of their courses at the beginning of the semester.
-Some course materials may be downloaded from instructors' web pages and some courses require students to follow links to relevant websites (online resources).
-Therefore, students are expected to follow the guidelines provided by their instructors and check their instructors' web pages regularly for posted links.
+All relevant materials and references will be shared with the students via UZEBIM course pages.
+Therefore, students are expected to follow the guidelines provided by their lecturers and check their UZEBIM course pages regularly for posted links.